slinkydeveloper/slinkydeveloper.github.io/source/_posts/2019-12-02-Reproducibility-of-benchmarks-in-Kubernetes.md

 ## Reproducibility: What and Why

-**Reproducibility** means that different runs of the same benchmark, testing the same system, running in the same environment, should lead to same results.
+**Reproducibility** means that different runs of the same benchmark, testing the same system, running in the same environment, should lead to similar results.

 This is one of the most important traits that every benchmark should respect, because without it, the test can't be trusted.